 - Inside The Home (‘Cold Side’ Of the System).

-Warm air is cooled as it blows across a cold coil full of refrigerant.
+Compressor is turning freon from vapor to liquid, while fan motor is blowing air through outside condenser coil full of refrigerant.
 Heat from the indoor air is absorbed into the refrigerant as it turns from liquid to gas.
 The cooled air is distributed back into the house.

 - Outside The Home (‘warm Side’ Of the System).